-Welcome to the Total Hip Replacement Program
+Welcome to the Total Knee Replacement Program

-Learning as much as you can about total hip replacement in the days before your surgery will help you play a more active role in your recovery.
-That's why our health care professionals developed this book.
-It is our hope that it will increase your general knowledge of total hip replacement.
+Learning as much as you can about total knee replacement in the days before your surgery will help you play a more active role in your recovery.
+That's why the health care professionals at St. Anthony's Hospital developed this book.
+It is our hope that it will increase your general knowledge of total knee replacement.
 This book will also help you prepare for surgery, and guide you through recovery.

 Because we wanted to give you as much information as possible, you may find this book a little overwhelming at first glance.
 We suggest you read it at a leisurely pace.
-But do try to read the entire manual before arriving for surgery.
+But do try to read the entire manual before checking in for surgery.

-Bring this book with you when you come to the hospital for your hip replacement.
+Bring this book with you when you come to the hospital for your knee replacement.
 Review with your doctors, nurses, physical therapists, case managers/social workers and occupational therapists any questions you may have.
 They will address your concerns, guide you through the surgery itself, and help you and your family to create a recovery plan.